Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Remaining Proofs

 In this section, we give the outline for the proof of Lemma~\ref{lem:smallgraph}.
-The proof is a minor modification of the arguments in \cite[Section F.1]{GSV:colorings} which were carried out for random $\Delta$-regular bipartite graphs.
-Here, we just need to account for the $\Delta$-regular case which turns out to be completely analogous.
-As such, we give only the statements of the necessary lemmas and omitting the proofs.
+The proof is a minor modification of the arguments in \cite[Appendices A \& B]{GSV:colorings} which were carried out for random $\Delta$-regular bipartite graphs.
+Here, we just need to account for the non-bipartite case which turns out to be completely analogous.
+For completeness, we give the adaptation of the calculations therein to account for the slightly different setting.

 The main tool we are going to use is the following Theorem, which is due to \cite{RW}.
 The notation $[X]_{m}$ refers to the $m$-th order falling factorial of the variable $X$.

 \begin{theorem} For $i=1,2,\hdots$, let $\lambda_i>0$ and $\delta_i>-1$ be constants and assume that for each $n$ there are random variables $X_{in}$, $i=1,2,\hdots,$ and $Y_n$, all defined on the same probability space $\G=\G_n$ such that $X_{in}$ is non-negative integer valued, $Y_n\geq 0$ and $\E\big[Y_n\big]>0$ (for $n$ sufficiently large).
 Furthermore, the following hold: \begin{enumerate} \item [\emph{(A1)}]$X_{in}\stackrel{d}{\longrightarrow}Z_i$ as $n\rightarrow\infty$, jointly for all $i$, where $Z_i\sim\mathrm{Po}(\lambda_i)$ are independent Poisson random variables; \item [\emph{(A2)}] for every finite sequence $j_1,\hdots,j_m$ of non-negative integers,